-The spine has three regions: the cervical (neck), thoracic (mid-back), and lumbar (lower back).
-A torn disc, also known as a herniated or ruptured disc, may occur in any of these regions, but the cervical and lumbar regions are the most common locations for the condition to develop.
-This is due to the wide range of motion the neck and lower back have, as well as the amount of pressure the body’s weight exerts on these regions.
-The thoracic region, in contrast, is not required to be as flexible as the rest of the spine, and is connected to and supported by the rib cage.
+The spine has three regions: the cervical (upper), thoracic (middle) and lumbar (lower).
+A torn disc, also known as a herniated or ruptured disc, may occur in any of these regions, but the cervical and lumbar regions are the most common locations for this condition to develop.
+This is due to the wide range of motion the neck and lower back have, as well as the amount of pressure the body’s weight puts on these areas.
+The thoracic region, in contrast, is not required to be as flexible as the rest of the spine, and is connected to, and supported by, the rib cage.

 Laser Spine Institute